shoutem/shoutem.github.io/_posts/1-6-8-HeroHeader.md

 ***Properties:***

 - `driver`: Driver that is running the animation
-- `children`: Components to which an effect will be applied
+- `children`: Components that will be affected by the animation

 ***Usage:***